freedomlayer/old_freedomlayer_website/README.md

 Then you have the compiled website in the output folder.
 To view it, just click on index.html

+To deploy, usually you will invoke:

+	python3 website_tool.py deploy "commit_message"

+Currently it works with github pages.
+You could change it to do something else.

 ## Required reading

 To really understand what is going on here, you should read a bit of Mako